discordjs/guide/guide/interactions/slash-command-permissions.md

 node deploy-commands.js
 ```

-As we mentioned earlier, a Slash Command can either have `default_permission` set to `true`, which will *enable the command for everyone*, OR it can have it set to `false`, which will *disable it for everyone*.
-As a result, there are two different approaches for controlling the permission of a Slash Command:
+As we mentioned earlier, a slash command can either have `default_permission` set to `true`, which will *enable the command for everyone*, OR it can have it set to `false`, which will *disable it for everyone*.
+As a result, there are two different approaches for controlling the permission of a slash command:

 - Blacklist
 - Whitelist